blueOkiris/bgrm/README.md

 Well, I'm an engineer, so of course, I found a solution.

-Using OpenCV and a v4l2loopback device (basically a virtual webcam you can write data to), I threw together a Python application last evening that takes your normal webcam input, removes and replaces the background, and outputs that to the created video device.
+Using OpenCV and a v4l2loopback device (basically a virtual webcam you can write data to), I threw together a Python application that takes your normal webcam input, removes and replaces the background, and outputs that to the created video device.
 Problem solved :)

 ## Basic Idea